 MODE Function is categorized as statistical functions in Excel.
-In mathematical term, the MODE returns the MODE for a given data sets.
+In mathematical terms, the MODE returns the MODE for a given data set.
 The Mode in Excel returns the most often occurring, or repetitive, the value in an array or range of data.

 MODE Formula in Excel

 MODE formula has the following parameters. i.e. number1 and [number2].